Carreau/ipython-wiki/IPEP-16:-Notebook-multi-directory-dashboard-and-URL-mapping.md

 <span id='upload_notebook'></span>
 #### Upload a notebook

-Uploads a new notebook with `name` in directory `path`.
+Uploads a new notebook to `path`.
+If a POST, the name will be the first unused name of the form `"Untitled#.ipynb"`.

-If you don't specify `content`, a new empty notebook will be created with the specified name.
+    POST /api/notebooks/[:path]

-    POST /api/notebooks/[:path]/[:name.ipynb]
+    PUT /api/notebooks/[:path]/[:name.ipynb]

 ##### Input